davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 ### Imports and exports

-Given that layers are generally self-contained, importing becomes much simper:
+Given that layers are generally self-contained, importing is simplified:

 ```ts
 // src/dashboard/components/User.vue
 import { queryUser } from '../services'
 ```

-If you want to import from another layer – and you opted for a flat layer structure – you essentially get aliases for free:
+If you want to import from another layer (and you opted for a [flat](#folder-structure) layer structure) you essentially get aliases for free:

 ```ts
 // src/profile/components/User.ts
 import { queryUser } from '~/dashboard/services'
 ```

-Otherwise, you can set up [aliases](https://nuxt.com/docs/api/nuxt-config#alias):
+Otherwise, you can set up [aliases](https://nuxt.com/docs/api/nuxt-config#alias) manually:

 ```ts
 // src/layers/profile/components/User.ts